 4. Allow what you learn to change your perspective and bring a lasting impact.

 Stop reading blog posts about exit plan strategies for maybe a month.
 I know some of you guys do it just so you can sound smart in front of other wealth managers.
 Actually spend time thinking about how you can make an impact in communities that are underrepresented.
 Go into it understanding that black kids are not dumb, and they do not need a “white savior.”
 They just need a chance.
 A lot of us did not have the same resources that our white peers did.
 Look at the difference in schools.
 I know it is easy to drive past “that side of town” passing judgment.
 But I think rapper Andy Mineo said it well,

 “You see them dudes on my block?
 They been selling them packs

 You probably think they’re low-life’s or some felons in fact

 I see math teachers who know how to add & subtract

 In the wrong element but ain’t nobody telling em that.”

 Yes, I had friends growing up that sold drugs.
-No, I am not condoning it, but I hope to be the example they needed.
-I know they did not do it to seem cool, they did it because their lights were off.
-Now, take your CFP®, CFA, Series 7, Series 66, or whatever designation you have, and go make a change.
+No, I am not condoning it, but I hope to be the example they need.
+I know they did not do it to seem cool, they did it because they had bills to pay.
+Now, take your CFP®, CFA, Series 7, Series 66, or whatever designation you have, and go make a change!